 Those affected may be entitled to compensation for medical expenses, future treatment, lost time from work and family, and pain and suffering.

-If you or a loved one has undergone Mirena removal surgery due to complications, it is important to learn your legal options.
+If you or a loved one has undergone Mirena removal surgery due to IUD perforation, it is important to learn your legal options.
 Contact us today to speak with a lawyer.

-While Bayer advised doctors of the most common Merina side effects, they failed to properly warn patients of the most severe of these.
+While Bayer advised doctors of the most common Mirena side effects, they failed to properly warn patients of the risk of perforation after the devices were in place.
 In fact, the company was reprimanded several times by the FDA for failing to disclose safety risks.

 Instead, Mirena was marketed to busy moms at organized and scripted “Mom Central” parties, where they were told by company representatives and nurses that the device would help with intimacy and make them “look and feel great.”

 If you have experienced side effects from a Mirena IUD, your doctor can advise you about treatment options, and whether Mirena removal surgery is necessary for you.